Kaarthik-07/OpenSource-HUB/README.md

 - **Pranav Sathya A R**: [GitHub Profile](https://github.com/pranavs6/)
 - **Kaarthik Raja J** : [Github Profile](https://github.com/Kaarthik-07/)
 - **Mohammed Nayeem E**: [Github Profile](https://github.com/MohammedNayeemE/)

+# Contribution

+We welcome contributions and feedback from the community to enhance our document validation solution.
+Your insights are invaluable in shaping the future of this project.

+- **Contributions**: We encourage developers to contribute code, documentation, and ideas to improve functionality and usability.
+- **Feedback**: Please share your thoughts and experiences to help us identify areas for improvement and feature enhancements.
+- **Issue Reporting**: If you encounter any issues, we invite you to raise them through our issue tracker, ensuring that we can address them promptly.

+Together, we can create a more robust and effective solution for document validation within the Azure ecosystem.